georgeliu95/TensorRT/demo/NeMo/README.md

 Currently, this repository supports NeMo GPT models only.

 # Environment Setup
-It's recommended to run inside a container to avoid conflicts in dependencies.
-Tested with TensorRT container [`tensorrt:23.04-py3`](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorrt/tags) and PyTorch container [`pytorch:23.03-py3`](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags).
+It's recommended to run inside a container to avoid conflicts when installing dependencies.
+Tested with TensorRT container [`tensorrt:23.04-py3`](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorrt/tags).
 A GPU with compute capability 9.0 or above is required to run the demo.

 ```
 source install.sh